Coombs, British Columbia

 Coombs is a small community on Vancouver Island in the Regional District of Nanaimo, British Columbia, situated on provincial highway 4A approximately 10 km west of Parksville.
 According to the 2021 census, Coombs is home to 1672 people.

 Coombs is known for its Old Country Market (also known as Goats on the Roof, which features a family of goats living on the roof), Butterfly World (which includes a small indoor tropical rainforest), the 106 year old Coombs Fall Fair, and the Coombs Bluegrass Festival held at the Coombs Rodeo Grounds every B.C.
 Day weekend.

 History

 The area was historically inhabited by the Coast Salish peoples, including the Snuneymuxw First Nation, who have lived in the region for more than 5,000 years.

 Etymology

 Coombs was established as a settlement in the late 19th century.
-The settlement of Coombs began to grow during the early years of European colonization.
+The settlement of Coombs began to grow during the early years of European settlement.
 The area was named after Commissioner Thomas Bales Coombs, head of the Salvation Army movement in Canada in the early 1900s.
 The Salvation Army honoured Coombs' retirement in 1911 by naming the new colony after him.
 Commissioner Coombs never visited the area.